Biodiversity In Epsom & Ewell

 Biodiversity & Planning in Epsom & Ewell

 An important target for the plan is to ensure that the conservation and/or enhancement of biodiversity becomes a key part of the Epsom & Ewell Borough Council (EEBC) planning decision making process.
-In January 2012, EEBC adopted a new guide called Biodiversity & Planning in Epsom & Ewell (pdf - 50.56mb).
+In January 2012, EEBC adopted a new guide called Biodiversity & Planning in Epsom & Ewell (pdf - 5.56mb).
 The guide gives guidance on the protection and enhancement of biodiversity via the planning system.
+PLEASE NOTE the guide is currently being updated (March 2015)

 If you have any questions about the plan, please contact Epsom & Ewell Borough Council Customer Services on 01372 732000 or via email and ask to be put in touch with the Countryside Team.